Why First 6 Months of Blogging Is the Hardest [What to Do to Succeed]

 No one knows you

-It’s all about connections that make you successful in online.
+It’s all about connections that make you successful in online world.
 Who knows you and whom you know is very important in taking your blog to the next level.
 I always wonder why most new bloggers don’t spend much time in networking with other bloggers.

 If you don’t spend quality time in connecting with other bloggers, there’s no way you can get wider reach for your blog.
 Spend time on blog commenting, guest blogging and networking with others on social media sites.